-- Activate fire alarms and alert others. - Walk do not run to the nearest stairwell exit. - If the room or hallway is smoky, get on your hands and knees (or stomach) and crawl to the nearest exit. - GO TO A SAFE LOCATION AND CALL 911.
+- Activate fire alarms and alert others. - Walk do not run to the nearest stairwell exit. - Do not use an elevator.
+If you are caught in the elevator push the emergency phone button.
+The emergency phones in elevators on campus typically ring to Campus Safety personnel. - If the room or hallway is smoky, get on your hands and knees (or stomach) and crawl to the nearest exit. - Go to a designated assembly area and CALL 911.
 Be prepared to tell the dispatcher your exact location and what is on fire.